 As a post-professional graduate student and design professional, I remain optimistic about the future and what will likely be a lifelong journey devoted to research and practice.
 I hope to make meaningful contributions to society via art, design, and innovation.
 I wish not to belong to any single discipline or become an “expert” at anything.
 I prefer to know a lot about a lot of things, rather than know almost everything about one thing.
 I hope to collaborate between various interconnected industries, sectors, and forms of practice.
 This ambition has led me to pursue collaborative design and research projects at Harvard University, MIT, and influential companies helping shape the world we share.

-Research Interests: Affordable and Mixed-Income Housing Development, Urban Sociology, Race/Ethnicity and Class Relations, Environmental Psychology, All Forms of Gun Violence, Addiction, Social Mobility, and Public Policy
+Research Interests: Affordable/Mixed-Income Housing Development, Early Childhood Development, Environmental Psychology, Race/Ethnicity and Class Relations, All Forms of Gun Violence, Suicide, Addiction, Social Mobility, and Public Policy